kozec/sc-controller/docs/protocol.md

 Daemon responds with `OK.`

 #### `Restart.`
 Restarts daemon.
-This has same effect as calling "scc-daemon None restart", as that's exactly what gets called.
+This has same effect as calling "scc-daemon restart", as that's exactly what gets called.
 All clients are disconnected immediately, so there is no response.

 #### `Selected: menu_id item_id`